AfterWords Youth Mentorship Program

 Are you prepared to put time and energy into becoming a better writer?

 What would you like to learn from working with a professional writer

 Writing Sample: a sample of a work-in-progress of up to 2000 words (for prose) and up to 6 pages (for poetry).
 (Please double-space for prose, single-space for poetry, and use 12-pt Times New Roman or Arial font).

-Application Form: The application form will be available online on October 1, 2023.
+Application Form: You can fill out the application form here.
 Please be sure to apply on or before the application deadline of Friday, November 24, 5pm AT.